ardentTech/pmsa003i/README.md

 - Async operation if the `async` feature is specified

 ## Example
-See the pmsa003i.rs rustdoc for an example of how to use the library.
+See [Pmsa003i] for an example of how to use the library.

 ## Got inspiration and direction from the following... thank you!